Building a ReAct Agent with Tools in LangGraph

 Invoking the Agent

-Now, run the agent with user queries to verify its autonomous decision loops.
+Now, run the agent with user queries to check its autonomous decision loops.

 Query 1: Single Tool Query